Yellow Pine, ID

 IMCO’s scope for this contract included the diversion of two streams to a new temporary storage pond.
 The lined diversion for surface water stops it from coming into contact with contamination around the former mill and smelter site used by legacy mining operations.
 Work included placement of a stream bed liner to prohibit unwanted materials and contaminates from penetrating the stream bed and restoring the original streamflow.
-The project team also improved two access roads to the site, which are needed to accommodate heavy equipment.
+The project team also improved two access roads to the remote site to accommodate heavy equipment.

 Owner